 6. The applicants also contended that they were industrial workers and as such entitled to regularisation under Section 25F of the Industrial Disputes Act.
 Another contention raised by them was that they were casual labourers and as such entitled for regularisation of their services after completing 4 months' service (vide para 2511 of the Indian Railway Establishment Manual).
-Reference was also made to the Railway Board's circular wherein it was decided by the Railway Board that the casual labour other than those employed on projects should be treated as 'temporary' after the expiry of 4 months continuous employment.
+Reference was also made to the Railway Board's circular ^{dated 12.7.73} ~~wherein~~ it was decided by the Railway Board that the casual labour other than those employed on projects should be treated as 'temporary' after the expiry of 4 months continuous employment.

 7. The case of the respondents was that in August 1973, the Railway Board, on the recommendations of the Railway Convention Committee, had introduced a scheme for requisitioning the services of volunteers from amongst the student sons/daughters and dependents of railway employees as Mobile Booking Clerks to work outside their college hours on payment of some honorarium during peak season or short rush periods.
 The object of the scheme was that such an arrangement would not only help the low paid railway employees to supplement their income but also generate among the students an urge to lend a helping hand to the Railway Administration in eradicating ticketless travel.
 In this scheme, sanction or availability of posts was not relevant and it was based on considerations of economy to help clearing the rush during the peak hours while at the same time providing part-time employment to wards of railway employees.
-The scheme was discontinued on 14th August, 1981.
-However, on the matter being taken up by the National Federation of Indian Railwaymen, a decision was taken and communicated by the Railway Board vide their circular dated 21.4.1982 for regularisation and absorption of these Mobile Booking Clerks against regular vacancies.
-On a further representation, it was decided by the Railway Board, vide their circular dated 20.4.85 that the voluntary/mobile booking clerks who were engaged as such prior to 14.8.81 and who had since completed 3 years' service may also be considered for regular absorption against regular vacancies on the same terms and conditions as stipulated in circular dated 21.4.82, except that to be eligible for screening, a candidate should be within the prescribed age limit after taking into account the total period of his engagement as Voluntary/Mobile Booking Clerk.
-The contention of the of the Railway Board had been discontinued on 14.8.81, only those applicants who were employed prior to 14.8.81, the cut-off date, could at the most seek regularisation in terms of the circulars dated 21.4.82 and 20.4.85.